thrackle-io/rules-engine/docs/userGuides/rules/PAUSE-RULE.md

 ```
 ###### *see [PauseRule](../../../src/data/PauseRule.sol)*

-## Role Applicability

-- **Evaluation Exceptions**:
-    - This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
-This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
-    - In the case of the ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

-- **Configuration and Enabling/Disabling**:
+## Configuration and Enabling/Disabling
 - This rule can only be configured in the protocol by a **rule administrator**.
-    - This rule can only be set in the application handler by a **rule administrator**.
+- This rule can only be set in the asset handler by a **rule administrator**.
-    - This rule can only be activated/deactivated in the application handler by a **rule administrator**.
+- This rule can only be activated/deactivated in the asset handler by a **rule administrator**.
-    - This rule can only be updated in the application handler by a **rule administrator**.
+- This rule can only be updated in the asset handler by a **rule administrator**.

 ## Rule Evaluation